Alexander Hamilton Institute: Its name

 In selecting the name, it was agreed that none could be so suitable as that of Alexander Hamilton (1757–1804).
-Hamilton is perhaps chiefly remembered for his masterly statesmanship; but he was equally conspicuous as soldier, financier, author, organizer and practical economist.
+According to the institute's own account, Hamilton was remembered for his statesmanship, as well as his roles as soldier, financier, author, organizer, and economist.

-Hamilton was considered to be the greatest manager ever employed by the United States Government.
+The institute described Hamilton as a highly effective manager in the early years of the United States Government.
 When he became the first Secretary of the Treasury in 1789, he found a chaotic government, without money, without credit, and without organization.
 He secured order, provided funds and created prosperity.
 He investigated the industries and directed the early commercial development of the United States.
 The Alexander Hamilton Institute (1921) summarized: "He touched the dead corpse of the public credit, and it sprang upon its feet.
 He smote the rock of the nation's resources and abundant streams of revenue gushed forth."

-Hamilton was a great executive and systematizer; he himself worked out an accounting system for the United States Government which, with but slight modifications, remained in force for more than a hundred years.
+According to the institute, Hamilton was an effective executive and systematizer; he himself worked out an accounting system for the United States Government which, with but slight modifications, remained in force for more than a hundred years.